The date is 17th March, which can only mean one thing…Happy St Patrick’s Day! ☘☘☘

 Dublin: The fair city, has to be one of the best cities to visit, any time of the year.
 I visited three times in one year; twice with friends and once with family.
 All three trips were amazing, and although I did some of the same things on each trip, I still enjoyed them.

 So, a bit about Dublin; it is the largest city and capital of Ireland, and has a rich history.
 It was once home to a Viking past, with the museum Dublinia showcasing this Medieval time of Dublin’s History.
 Dublin is home to medieval castles, and churches, as well as beautiful Georgian architecture which all reflect the city’s history.
 The name Dublin also apparently translates to “Black Pool” and comes from the Gaelic ‘dubh

 In more recent history, Ireland went through a war of independence, with Dublin being at the centre of this revolution.
 Some buildings were damaged in this fight with The General Post Office demolished and bullet holes can still be seen in the Daniel O’Connell Statue.

 Now that you have a bit of background history on Dublin here are my top 10 things to do when visiting the fabulous city.
 Some of these activities are free too!

 1. Free Walking Tour

-There are two walking tours that you can do; the South tour and the North tour, both starting from the Spire (big needle) on O’Connell street.
-We took the South tour on both of my trips, which started at 11 a.m. which is really handy if you have grabbed an early flight over.
+There are two walking tours that you can do; the South tour and the North tour.
+Both starting from the Spire (big needle) on O’Connell street.
+We took the South tour on both of my trips, which started at 11 a.m.
+Really handy if you have grabbed an early flight over.